folio-org/.github/README-go.md

 It is expected that Go-based modules use the [Make](https://en.wikipedia.org/wiki/Make_(software)) utility for build operations.

+Refer to example build system and workflow at https://github.com/folio-org/mod-reporting

 ## Usage

 Create a `.github/workflows` directory in the root of the module repository, and add a file named `do-go.yml` with the following content.